-A recent proposal from the Financial Conduct Authority(FCA) aims to ban car insurance companies from hiking up renewal prices for existing customers.
+A proposal from the Financial Conduct Authority(FCA) aims to ban car insurance companies from hiking up renewal prices for existing customers.
 In light of this, we’ve explored how this could potentially impact the quotes for one year policies offered to new customers.

 Uswitch car insurance expert, Florence Codjoe, said: “Whilst the new proposal is great news for loyal car insurance customers, those in search of a one year policy need to take extra care, as the ban on special deals for new customers could lead to an overall price increase.

 “Young drivers find it especially hard to secure low cost car insurance, along with those who’ve recently made a claim, have a low credit score, or have been made unemployed.
 Thankfully, however, there are some surprisingly easy ways to reduce the cost of your car insurance if your premiums are higher than expected.”

 In a bid to help motorists get the best deal, our car insurance expert has rounded up some savvy tips to help cut the cost of your premiums.
 From getting hitched, to registering to vote, you may be surprised at what can save you money.

 Believe it or not, tweaking your job title could save you hundreds of pounds on your premiums.

 This is because insurance companies store historical information on claims they’ve paid in the past.
 By analysing this data, they make predictions about claims they might face in the future.
 If the job title you choose when applying for a quote is deemed as high risk, the price you’ll pay will be higher.